• Recipes

 This line of butter step is technically optional but will help control how the top of your chocolate pound cake bakes.
 It will ensure the top of the cake cracks open in the middle.

 It's hard to tell when a chocolate cake is done because you can't see any browning.
-So a few crumbs on the cake tester is the best way to know.
+So a few crumbs (not wet batter) clinging to the cake tester is the best way to know.
 You really don't want to over bake a pound cake or it will come out dry.

 a baked chocolate pound cake in a loaf pan with a crack down the middle of the cake. an instant read thermometer is next to it on a cooling rack with a few crumbs clinging to the probe.